michielvha/PDS/readme.md

 # PDS

 I want to create a personal deploy script that will enable me to easily install all required tooling onto either a windows or linux vm.
 I'll be using bash and powershell respectively.
+I'd like to support both fedora and debian based distro's.
+I won't be doing arch because I personally never use it but if anybody wants to contribute please feel free to create a branch.

 I'll be wanting to use package managers or either wget to fetch the urls